lcswillems/rl-starter-files/README.md

-# RL Starter Files
+# RL Shutdownability
+This repo is a fork of https://github.com/lcswillems/rl-starter-files.

-RL starter files in order to immediatly train, visualize and evaluate an agent **without writing any line of code**.
+RL starter files in order to immediately train, visualize and evaluate an agent **without writing any line of code**.

 <p align="center">
     <img width="300" src="README-rsrc/visualize-keycorridor.gif">